How to sketch yoga postures & sequences

 High quality PDF,

-Ideal for viewing on your tablet,
+Ideal for viewing on your tablet, phone or desktop,

 Optimised for self-printing.

 Yoga Teachers & Coaches

 If you teach yoga classes or work with your own private clients, sketching is a great way to plan out sequences

 You can use them as a visual overview during class (if you haven’t fully memorised the sequence yet).
 They also make great handouts for your students after a workshop or as personalised practice plans for your one-on-one clients.

 Teacher Training Attendees

 If you are learning to be a yoga teacher there is a lot of information to take in and to process.

 Taking visual notes and using sketches to capture the details about postures, alignment and anatomy will help you to get the most out of your training.
 The notes you create will be clearer, more engaging and actually fun to look at and revise again later.